kuntiik/MT/README.md

 ```

 ## How to change the program settings
 This project relies on Hydra to manage the configuration.
-The configuration is divided into separate files for each part of the program, e.g., configuration for model, datamodule, etc. For more details, read the project structure section and configurations structure.
+The configuration is divided into separate files for each part of the program, e.g., configuration for the model, datamodule, etc. For more details, read the project structure section and configurations structure.
 Most of the settings can be changed from the command line.
 You can override any configuration by appending `<settings to change>=<reqiured settings>` to the `python train command`.
 For example, `python train.py module=yolov5`.
 You can also add configuration, that is not specified in .yaml files by `+<setting to change>=<required settings>`, eg. `+trainer.fast_dev_run=True`.
 You have to look into the documentation of the particular method to get a list of all parameters, or you can install Hydra's autocompletion by running the following command: `python train.py --hydra-help` and then following the manual, that will pop up.

 ## Configurations structure
 The configuration is governed by test.yaml or train.yaml.
 The test.yaml file is for inference, while the train.yaml is for the training of the model.
-For list of all things, that can be configured, check the project structure.
+For a list of all things that can be configured, check the project structure.
 The most important modules to be configured are the following:
 #### Eperiments
 Allow you to override default settings.
-The common use is to switch to semantic segmentation task.
-For this you need to override multiple configurations setting at once, which is done by the corresponding experiment.yaml file.
+The common use is to switch to semantic segmentation tasks.
+For this, you need to override multiple configurations setting at once, which is done by the corresponding experiment.yaml file.
 #### Modules
 Here you configure parameters of the model such as learning rate or weight decay.
 #### Datamodules
 Configuration of datamodules is done here.
 It consists of the path to the data, batch size, etc.
 #### Transforms
 This is used to select image augmentations.
-Currently we support Albumentations only, but it is possible to use different library, but you need to provide transformation composer in that case.
+Currently, we support Albumentations only, but it is possible to use a different library, but you need to provide a transformation composer.
 #### Trainer
 Parameters of PyTorch-Lightning trainer are set here.
-The settings include: Number of GPUs used, maximal number of epochs or number of gradient batches to accumulate.
+The settings include the number of GPUs used, the maximum number of epochs, or the number of gradient batches to accumulate.
 #### Callbacks
-Here you deffine callbacks, that will be passed to PyTorch-Lightning.
+Here you define callbacks that will be passed to PyTorch-Lightning.
 You can PyTorch-Lightning callbacks or instantiate your own callbacks.

 ## Hyper-parameter search
 This framework supports hyper-parameter search powered by Optuna.
 Optuna is an optimization toolbox that uses methods such as Tree-structured Parzen Estimator to propose hyper-parameters to use in the next trial.
 The history of runs is kept in SQL database.
-You can do the optimization on multiple computer even mutliple nodes if you specify the path to you SQL storage.
+You can optimize multiple computers, even multiple nodes, if you specify the path to your SQL storage.
-There are mutliple options how to use optuna by this framework.
+There are multiple options for how to use optuna by this framework.
  ```{bash}
  pyhton run.py -m hprarams_search=<config from hparams_search folder>
  ```